List of most watched television broadcasts in Canada: Most watched television broadcasts by year

+2024

+The following is a list of the most watched television broadcasts of 2024.

+2023

+The following is a list of the most watched television broadcasts of 2023.

 2022

 The following is a list of the most watched television broadcasts of 2022.

 2021

 The following is a list of the most watched television broadcasts of 2021.

 2020

 The following is a list of the most watched television broadcasts of 2020.

 2019

 The following is a list of the most watched television broadcasts of 2019.

 1CTV & Citytv simultaneously substituted ABC's coverage of the games, while TSN, Sportsnet, and RDS aired the Canadian produced broadcasts.

 2018

 The following is a list of the most watched television broadcasts of 2018.

 2017

 The following is a list of the most watched television broadcasts of 2017.

 2016

 The following is a list of the most watched television broadcasts of 2016.

 2015

 The following is a list of the ten most watched television broadcasts of 2015.

 1RDS joined the broadcast in-progress at 9:45 PM.

 2014

 The following is a list of the ten most watched television broadcasts of 2014.